KxSystems/kx-vscode/README.md

 To create a Workbook and run code against a specific connection:

+1. Ensure you have at least one folder open in VSCode.
-1. In the Workbook view, click one of the '+' buttons to create a 'q' or 'python' workbook.
+1. In the WORKBOOKS view, click one of the '+' buttons to create a q or Python workbook.
   ![new workbook](https://github.com/KxSystems/kx-vscode/blob/main/img/addnewworkbook.png?raw=true)

 1. Write code you wish to execute.

 1. Run the code:

-  1. To run all the code in the file you can use an of the following methods:
+  1. To run all the code in the file you can use one of the following methods:

     1. Click 'Run' from above the first line of code in the workbook file.
       ![workbook links](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookrunlink.png)